MicrosoftDocs/fabric-docs/docs/data-development/get-started-graphql-api.md

 ms.date: 04/05/2024
 ---

-# Create and add data to GraphQL API in Microsoft Fabric
+# Create a GraphQL API and add data

 > [!NOTE]
 > Microsoft Fabric GraphQL API is in preview.